 As you can see in the calculation above and in the corresponding chart below, the AD Volume Ratio surged to 7.17 as up-volume far exceeded down-volume.
 This produced a TRIN value well below 1 (.42).
 Similarly, strong declines are usually accompanied by relatively high TRIN readings because down-volume swamps up-volume.
 In the example above, the AD Volume Ratio plunged to .05 as down-volume crushed up-volume.
 This produced a TRIN value well above 1 (3.00).
 Extreme readings in the AD Volume Ratio usually produce extreme TRIN readings.

-The settings for overbought and oversold depend on the smoothing of the Arms Index.
-An unadulterated Arms Index will be more volatile and require a larger range to identify overbought/oversold conditions.
+Overbought and oversold levels for the Arms Index depend on the historical range and the smoothing (if any).
+An unmodified Arms Index will be more volatile and require a larger range to identify overbought/oversold conditions.
 The chart below shows daily closing values for the NYSE Short-Term Trading Arms Index ($TRIN) with a log scale.
 Surges above 3 are deemed oversold and dips below .50 are deemed overbought.
-The NY Composite is in a larger uptrend because it is above its 200-day moving average.
+The NY Composite is in a larger uptrend because it is above its rising 100-day moving average.
 As such, oversold levels are preferred in order to generate bullish signals in the direction of the bigger uptrend.
 The green dotted lines show oversold levels in early September, early October, early November and early December, pretty much one per month.

 The next chart shows the Nasdaq Short-Term Trading Arms Index ($TRINQ) as a 10-day SMA.
-Notice that the range is narrower with overbought above 1.20 and oversold below 0.80.
-With the Nasdaq above its 200-day moving average, oversold signals are preferred to trade in line with the bigger trend.
-There were oversold readings in June, August and October.
+This moving average smooths the data series and a smaller range is needed to generate overbought/oversold signals.
+Notice that the range is narrower with oversold above 1.20 and overbought below 0.80.
+With the Nasdaq above its rising 100-day moving average, oversold signals are preferred to trade in line with the bigger trend.
+There were oversold readings in June, August, September and October.

-Use the Arms Index as the main symbol if you prefer to use a log scale, as in the example below.
-This places the indicator in the big window and users can check the "log scale" option below the chart.
-Chartists can also add horizontal lines for overbought and oversold levels.
-The underlying index can be plotted by selecting "price" in the indicator drop down and entering the desired index symbol.
+Chartists can also add horizontal lines to define overbought and oversold levels.
+Add horizontal lines as individual overlays to differentiate the colors and line styles.
+Users can also add multiple horizontal lines by entered comma separated values in the parameters box (.80,1,1.20).
+The underlying index can be plotted by selecting “price” in the indicator drop down and entering the desired index symbol.
 Click here for a live chart with the Arms Index.